Windsor Locks, Connecticut

 Windsor Locks is a town in Hartford County, Connecticut, United States.
+The town is part of the Capitol Planning Region.
 As of the 2020 census, its population was 12,613.
-It is the site of Bradley International Airport, which serves the Greater Hartford-Springfield region and occupies approximately 1/3 of the town.
+It is the site of Bradley International Airport, which serves the Greater Hartford-Springfield region and occupies approximately a third of the town.
 Windsor Locks is also the site of the New England Air Museum.

 Located beside the Connecticut River and equidistant from the densely populated cities of Springfield, Massachusetts and Hartford, Connecticut, Windsor Locks is named for a set of canal locks that opened in 1829.
 Windsor Locks is situated just south of the first large falls in the Connecticut River, the Enfield Falls, which is the head of navigation (the farthest point that seagoing vessels can reach) of the Connecticut River.
 The Enfield Falls Canal circumvents the Enfield Falls and its nearby shallows.

 History

-Originally part of Windsor, Windsor Locks broke off into its own settlement in 1854 after the thriving Enfield Locks going around Enfield Falls which opened in 1829.
-The Bradley International Airport opened as a military base in 1940, and opened to civilian use in 1947.
-In 1967 the town boundary was somewhat altered due to the opening of the Bradley Connector.
-The town boundary between Windsor Locks and Windsor changed several times and was altered with Windsor Locks being on the westbound side and the Windsor side on the eastbound side with the border on the median.
+Originally part of Windsor, Windsor Locks broke off into its own settlement in 1854 named after the thriving Enfield Locks going around Enfield Falls which opened in 1829.
+Bradley International Airport opened as a military base in 1940, and opened to civilian use in 1947.
+In 1967 the town boundary was altered due to the opening of the Bradley Airport Connector.
+The town boundary between Windsor Locks and Windsor changed several times and currently sits with Windsor Locks being on the westbound side and Windsor on the eastbound side of the median of CT Route 20.

-The 1965 Little League World Series winning team is from Windsor Locks.
+1965 Little League World Series Win

+Led by Coach Russ Mattesen, Windsor Locks Little League advanced to the finals, competing against Stoney Creek Little League from Stoney Creek, Ontario, on August 28, 1965.
+Pitcher Mike Roche struck out 14 players, and Dale Misek struck a two-run home run to seal victory by a score of 3-1.

+Windsor Locks Little League was then crowned the champion of the 1965 Little League World Series.